 What airport is best to fly into for your program, and do you provide a shuttle service?

-- The best airport to fly into is the Wilmington International Airport (ILM), which is located a short drive from our suites on Topsail.
-Our educators meet all participants at baggage claim.
+The airport to fly into is the Wilmington International Airport (ILM), which is located 45 minutes from our facility on Topsail.
+Our educators meet all participants at baggage claim OR their gate.
 The shuttle cost to and from this airport is included in the program tuition.
 Participants must arrive and depart between 12-3 pm to ILM.
 If you have to arrive outside of our arrival and departure times, there are additional fees for a separate shuttle pickup.

-- Please contact our Program Coordinator to discuss arrivals and departures outside of our preferred times.
-In order to avoid missing any planned activities, participants should try to arrive around 2 pm on the first day and depart around noon on the last day of camp.
+Please contact our Program Coordinator to discuss arrivals and departures outside of our preferred times.
+In order to avoid missing any planned activities, participants driving in should try to arrive between 12:30 – 2 pm on the first day and depart around 12:30- 1:30pm on the last day of camp.

 What is your cancellation policy?

-- Sea Turtle Camp is an extremely high quality, tight margined program, with limited space.
+Sea Turtle Camp is an extremely high quality, tight margined program with limited space.
 Therefore, once your student has been accepted into the program, exceptions to this policy cannot be made for any reason, including weather or personal emergencies.
 We strongly recommend families purchase trip insurance to protect their investment.
 Additional information for trip insurance coverage and providers can be found here.
 Please review the terms of our cancellation policy.
-In order to enroll in camp you must agree to these terms.
+In order to enroll in Carolina Ocean Odyssey, you must agree to these terms.
 Our full cancellation policy can be found here.